LLaMA in R with Keras and TensorFlow

 Rotary Position Embedding

-Next lets turn our attention to apply_rotary_embedding()
+Next lets turn our attention to apply_rotary_embedding().
+This core

 innovation was published by Su et al. (2022) within the paper titled